-Over the course of my career, I have held many positions - from waitress to lawyer to campaign staffer.
-Reflecting upon what I liked most about my varied jobs, I realized that inherent in each one was a responsibility to train and teach others.
+Over the course of my career, I have held many positions - from waitress to lawyer to presidential campaign staffer.
+I graduated at the top of my college and law school class and passed the California Bar on the first try.
+Reflecting upon my varied jobs, I realize that inherent in each one is a responsibility to train and teach others.
 That responsibility, simultaneously humbling and exhilarating, is where my passion lies.
-I love using my education and experience, coupled with multimedia tools, to help others reach their full potential.
+I love using my education and experience, coupled with multimedia tools and tricks of the trade, to help others reach their full potential.

 What is your teaching philosophy?

 As a campaign organizer and a big sister to two college students, I have come to believe that it is far better to ask students what kind of world problems they would like to solve, rather than what they want to be when they grow up.
 The former prompts the student to think about their passion and contemplate the many ways to work toward it, while the latter is more restrictive.
 I believe that teaching someone how to learn (how to approach a question with a logical, problem-solving mindset) is more important than rote memorization.
 Finally, there are some tools I have found effective in sticking to a study schedule.
 For example, instead of listing everything on a to-do list, schedule study time as an appointment.